tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 (Once accepted into BDQ, these properties would be combined to form the fully qualified Term IRI for the Test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933) and the Term Version IRI for a particular version of the Test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933-2024-07-24))

-See Also: [Key to bdqtest: Vocabulary Terms](../list/bdqtest/index.md#110-key-to-vocabulary-terms-normative) in the bdqtest: term-list document.
+See also: [Key to bdqtest: Vocabulary Terms](../list/bdqtest/index.md#110-key-to-vocabulary-terms-normative) in the bdqtest: term-list document.

 ### 4.5 Identify the Data Quality Dimension and Criterion (non-normative)